January 1, 2020

-More than 250 people take the annual New Year’s Polar Plunge at the Beach at Lake Lure and freeze for a reason – to support local charities.
+Hundreds of brave (and crazy) people take the 12th annual New Year’s Polar Plunge at Lake Lure and freeze for a reason – to support local first responders.
 Many more come to watch the fun, complete with bonfires to keep warm!
-The chilly dip takes place on New Year's Day every year at 12 Noon on January 1.
-Registration is 10:30 until 11:30 AM and is a very festive time with fantastic costumes and a live DJ.
-All photos on this page were taken on January 1, 2016.
+The chilly dip takes place on New Year's Day at 12 Noon.
+Registration is 10 until 11:30 AM.
+It's a very festive time with fantastic costumes and music.
+Events will all be outdoors at on the beach (2724 Memorial Highway, Lake Lure).

 Hats off to plenty of fun costumes and originality.
 It proved to be a tough job for the judges to pick the winners.